-Kanelbullar, we call them.
+Kanelbullar, Swedes call them.
+Skillingsboller or kanelboller in Norway – kanelsnegl a Dane may say.
 Cinnamon buns.
 Those delightful soft rolls, perfect for a Fika afternoon cup of coffee or as a snack treat in your lunch box.

 This recipe makes about 36 buns of medium size – or 18 buns and two longer ‘Kanellängd’ (longer versions for slicing).